matei-tm-csv/ApiVersioningDemo/README.md

 A demo class that presents a usecase with a controller with a limited lifetime between v1.2 and v2.0.
 It inherits the versions placed on a base class decorated with ApiInheritableVersion

+### SafeSkilledActor Controller versions characteristics

+Another demo class that presents a usecase with a controller with a limited lifetime between v1.2 and v2.0.
+It is decorated with a custom attribute (ApiRangeV1m2V2m0) that covers a subset of versions

 ### WeatherForecast Controller versions characteristics